odoo/documentation/content/developer/howtos/rdtraining/C_data.rst

 :ref:`CSV data files<reference/data/csvdatafiles>`.

 The easiest way to declare simple data is by using the CSV format.
-This is however limited in terms of features: use it for long lists of simple models, but prefer XML in the other cases.
+This is however limited in terms of features: use it for long lists of simple models, but prefer XML otherwise.

 .. code-block:: text